 Sources of Plants

 Dogwoods can be found widely at most sites throughout the Eastern United States.
 It is always best to buy stock from local nurseries to ensure that your tree(s) are adequately adapted to your zone.
 Trees purchased from nurseries further south, tend to be less hardy for northern environments and can either die or produce less than spectacular spring flowers.
 Be sure to avoid trees with broken or dead branches, trunk damage, or leaf spotting.
 Trees with these symptoms indicate unhealthy or stressed trees.
-Digging dogwoods from surrounding woodlands is not advisible.
-Diseases and insect infestation can be inadvertantly transmitted to any existing healthy trees.
+Digging dogwoods from surrounding woodlands is not advisable.
+Diseases and insect infestation can be inadvertently transmitted to any existing healthy trees.

 Choosing a Proper Planting Site

-Because dogwoods naturally grow as understory trees in woodlands and forests where organic material naturally forms a surface mulch, it is always best to choose a location that mimmicks these conditions with partial shade and rich fertile soil.
+Because dogwoods naturally grow as understory trees in woodlands and forests where organic material naturally forms a surface mulch, it is always best to choose a location that mimics these conditions with partial shade and rich fertile soil.
 Dogwoods planted in poorly drained areas or areas with full sun will typically become problem ridden, have slow growth, and are more likely to eventually perish before maturity.

 Dogwoods are shallow rooted trees.
 This means that special attention should be given when planting so that the dogwood is not planted too deep.
 Like all trees and shrubs, dogwoods typically respond best when planted during the late fall and winter while the tree is dormant.
 For full instructions on planting procedure including planting depth, technique, and specific container instruction, please visit boydnursery.net/planting/.